knockout/knockout/documentation/computed-reference.md

     });

 These facilities are typically useful only in advanced scenarios, for example when your computed observable's primary purpose is to trigger some side-effect during its evaluator, and you want to perform some setup logic only during the first run, or only if it has at least one dependency (and hence might re-evaluate in the future).
 Most computed properties do not need to care whether they have been evaluated before, or how many dependencies they have.

+## Ignoring dependencies within a computed

+The `ko.ignoreDependencies` function is available for scenarios where you want to execute code within a computed that should not contribute to that computed's dependencies.
+This is often useful in a custom binding when you want to call code that may access observables, but you do not want to re-trigger the binding based on changes to those observables.

+    ko.ignoreDependencies( callback, callbackTarget, callbackArgs );

+Example:

+    ko.bindingHandlers.myBinding = {
+        update: function(element, valueAccessor, allBindingsAccessor, viewModel, bindingContext) {
+            var options = ko.unwrap(valueAccessor());
+            var value = ko.unwrap(options.value);
+            var afterUpdateHandler = options.afterUpdate;

+            // the developer supplied a function to call when this binding updates, but
+            // we don't really want to track any dependencies that would re-trigger this binding if (typeof afterUpdateHandler === "function") {
+                ko.ignoreDependencies(afterUpdateHandler, viewModel, [value, color]);
+            }

+            $(element).somePlugin("value", value);
+        }
+    }